 How the Plan is structured

-1.8 This Plan is divided into seven sections:
+1.8 This Plan is divided into four distinct sections:

-Section 1: Introduction to the Plan, its purpose and how it’s been prepared

-Section 2: Hartest past and present, including the Issues that have been identified that provide a context for the policies in the Plan

-Section 3: Planning Policy Context, both National and Local, to which the Neighbourhood Plan must conform
+Section 1: Introduction to the Plan and to HartestSection 2: Planning Policy Context, both National and Local, to which the Neighbourhood Plan must conform

-Section 4: The Plan

-Section 5: Neighbourhood Plan Vision and Objectives

-Section 6: Policies: Setting out the policies to support the overall vision
+Section 3: Planning Policies and Community Actions

-Section 7: Monitoring and Review: how the Plan will be monitored
+Section 4: Monitoring and Review: how the Plan will be monitored

 How it has been prepared

 1.9 The Neighbourhood Plan has been prepared in accordance with the requirements of the Government’s Neighbourhood Planning Regulations and, in particular, has involved considerable local community engagement to gather evidence and test options for the content of the Plan.
-In February 2017, as illustrated in the key stages diagram below, the following key stages have been completed.
+In March 2018 , as illustrated in the key stages diagram below, the following has been completed.

 2. Hartest Past and Present